OriginProtocol/origin/README.md

 ## This repository

-This repository is a monorepo containing many npm packages.
+This repository is a monorepo containing many [npm packages](https://www.npmjs.com/).
+It is managed using [Lerna.](https://github.com/lerna/lerna)

 ### Core packages